October 27, 2023

-Amazon launched in 1994 as an online bookstore, and much has changed since then.
-It generates billions in sales annually, and it ships millions of different products around the world.
+Amazon launched in 1994 as an online bookstore, and much has changed.
+It generates billions in sales annually and ships millions of products worldwide.
 It competes in various industries, including online and offline retail, consumer electronics, entertainment, gaming, home services, publishing, web services, product fulfillment, and more.
-Where Amazon doesn’t have a presence, rest assured its developing plans to enter those markets, for example, pharmaceuticals and healthcare.
+Where Amazon doesn’t have a presence, it is developing plans to enter those markets, such as pharmaceuticals and healthcare.

 - Founded by Jeff Bezos in 1994